SanchoBlaze/blazeislebot/ECONOMY_README.md

 ## Overview

 The Blaze Isle Bot now includes a comprehensive economy system that allows users to earn, spend, and manage virtual currency within Discord servers.
-The system features a dual-currency system with wallet and bank accounts, daily rewards, work opportunities, and a shop system.
+The system features a dual-currency system with wallet and bank accounts, daily rewards, work opportunities, an interactive shop, and a complete inventory system with items and effects.

 ## Features